Canada

 Highlights of British Columbia

 • Vancouver: A lively, multicultural city set between the Pacific Ocean and the Coast Mountains.
-Vancouver combines world-class dining, galleries and festivals with easy access to beaches, Stanley Park and outdoor activities such as cycling and kayaking.
-Furthermore, the city’s coastal location makes it an excellent starting point for exploring nearby islands and mountain trails.
+Vancouver combines acclaimed dining, galleries and festivals with easy access to beaches, Stanley Park and outdoor pursuits such as cycling and kayaking.
+Its coastal setting also makes it a natural gateway to nearby islands and forested mountain trails.

 • Victoria: The provincial capital on Vancouver Island is known for its colonial architecture, colourful gardens and maritime heritage.
-You can wander around the Inner Harbour, browse boutique shops or enjoy afternoon tea at one of its historic hotels.
-From there, day trips to nearby coastal villages and wildlife areas are also easy to arrange.
+Wander around the Inner Harbour, browse independent boutiques or take afternoon tea in one of its historic hotels.
+From here, it is easy to explore smaller coastal communities and wildlife-rich shoreline.

-• Whistler: Best known for skiing and snowboarding in winter and mountain-biking in summer, Whistler also offers hiking, ziplining and a welcoming village atmosphere.
-In addition, the Peak 2 Peak Gondola gives sweeping views across the surrounding mountains and valleys.
+• Whistler: Best known for skiing and snowboarding in winter and mountain-biking in summer, Whistler also offers hiking, ziplining and a relaxed village atmosphere year-round.
+The Peak 2 Peak Gondola provides sweeping views across surrounding peaks and valleys.

-• Okanagan Valley: Renowned for its vineyards, orchards and lakes, this region is ideal for wine tasting, boating and lakeside relaxation.
-Along the way, scenic drives link charming small towns celebrated for farm-to-table dining and artisan producers.
+• Okanagan Valley: Renowned for vineyards, orchards and long lakes, this region is ideal for wine tasting, boating and unhurried lakeside stays.
+Scenic drives connect small towns known for seasonal produce and artisan food and wine.

-• Tofino and the West Coast of Vancouver Island: Defined by its wild coastline, long beaches and temperate rainforest, Tofino is popular for surfing, whale-watching and storm-watching in winter.
-Here, you can explore Pacific Rim National Park Reserve and learn more about the region’s Indigenous culture and heritage.
+• Tofino + the West Coast of Vancouver Island: Defined by wild coastline, expansive beaches and temperate rainforest, Tofino draws visitors for surfing, whale-watching and winter storm-watching.
+Explore Pacific Rim National Park Reserve and gain insight into the region’s Indigenous heritage through community-led experiences.

-• Canadian Rockies (Yoho, Kootenay and Glacier National Parks): Towering peaks, alpine lakes and glaciers shape this dramatic landscape.
-For those who love the outdoors, it is a haven for hiking, wildlife-spotting and scenic drives such as the Icefields Parkway.
-Along the way, visitors can enjoy spectacular mountain views at every turn.
+• Canadian Rockies (Yoho, Kootenay + Glacier national parks): Towering peaks, alpine lakes and vast glaciers define this dramatic landscape in eastern British Columbia.
+It is ideal for hiking, wildlife-spotting and scenic drives, including the Icefields Parkway, where mountain views unfold at every turn.

-• Great Bear Rainforest: One of the world’s largest temperate rainforests, it is home to rare wildlife including grizzly and spirit bears.
-Accessible by boat or small plane, it offers guided wildlife viewing, kayaking and, at the same time, a deeper understanding of Indigenous culture and conservation
+• Great Bear Rainforest: One of the world’s largest temperate rainforests, home to grizzly bears and the rare spirit bear.
+Reached by boat or small aircraft, it offers guided wildlife viewing, kayaking and meaningful opportunities to learn about Indigenous stewardship and conservation.

 Whale Watching